The Global Language of Business

 Extended producer responsibility for packaging

-What is extended producer responsibility?
+What is producer responsibility for packaging?

-The legislation behind extended producer responsibility
+The legislation behind producer responsibility

 The European Commission has made proposals for more harmonization across national borders, as well as more consumer information on the material composition and recycling potential of packaging.
 However, this has not yet been adopted.